lsst/rtn-090/index.rst

 #.
 Maintain and add to the set of community filters during Rubin Operations.

 These community filters will:
-* be designed to prevent redundancy among user-defined filters,
+* be designed to prevent redundancy among user-defined filters
-* as a set, serve a broad range of science interests, but also
+* together as a set, serve a broad range of science interests
-    * individually, significantly down-select the number of alerts per visit, and
+* individually, each meet a well-defined science goal
-    * individually, each meet a well-defined science goal,
+* significantly down-select the number of alerts per visit
 * be subject to technical constraints, and
 * be maintained throughout Rubin operations.